Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Results

-In the first stage of our two stage model, we use activation on a task as our outcome variable.
+In the activation stage, we use activation on a task as our outcome variable.
 As this is a binary variable, we use a logistic regression mixed effects model.
 We list the fitted coefficients in the ``Activation Coefficients'' column of Table~\ref{tbl:regression_coefficients}.
 There are a few key takeaways.
-The first is that the prior has a significant effect on whether an individual is activated.
-The sign of the prior indicates that participants who received advice from the source they believe is better for the task are more likely to be activated.
-Other important coefficients include $\beta_{\text{response}}$ -- its negative value suggests that unsure participants are more inclined to be activated and $\beta_{\text{advice}}$ -- its positive value suggests that participants are more likely to activate when presented more confident advice.
-While one might think $\beta_{\text{consistent}}$ should have a positive coefficient, it is negative which suggests that when a participant's initial response agrees with the advice, they are less likely to activate.
-The reason it is negative is the response scale has a fixed width.
-Participants who are already very sure about their response cannot become more sure when the advice agrees with them.
+The first is that the belief about AI versus human performance on a task ($\beta_{\text{prior}}$) has a significant effect on whether an individual is activated.
+The sign of $\beta_{\text{prior}}$ indicates that participants who received advice from the source they believe is better for the task are more likely to be activated.
+Other important coefficients include confidence of response ($\beta_{\text{response}}$) -- its negative value suggests that unsure participants are more inclined to be activated and advice confidence ($\beta_{\text{advice}}$) -- its positive value suggests that participants are more likely to activate when presented more confident advice.
+While one might think agreement between the response and advice ($\beta_{\text{consistent}}$) should have a positive coefficient, it is negative which suggests that when a participant's initial response agrees with the advice, they are less likely to activate.
+For example, because the response scale has a fixed width, participants who are already very sure about their response ($96.5\%$ or greater) cannot move the knob any further when the advice agrees with them.
+Thus, these individuals cannot be "activated".